rackspace-cookbooks/postfix/README.md

 Sets up the system to authenticate with a remote mail relay using SASL authentication.

 ### server
 To use Chef Server search to automatically detect a node that is the relayhost, use this recipe in a role that will be relayhost.
-By default, the role should be "relayhost" but you can change the attribute `node['postfix']['relayhost_role']` to modify this.
+By default, the role should be "relayhost" but you can change the attribute `node['rackspace_postfix']['relayhost_role']` to modify this.

-**Note** This recipe will set the `node['postfix']['mail_type']` to "master" with an override attribute.
+**Note** This recipe will set the `node['rackspace_postfix']['mail_type']` to "master" with an override attribute.

 ### aliases
 Manage `/etc/aliases` with this recipe.
 Currently only Ubuntu 10.04 platform has a template for the aliases file.
 Add your aliases template to the `templates/default` or to the appropriate platform+version directory per the File Specificity rules for templates.
-Then specify a hash of aliases for the `node['postfix']['aliases']` attribute.
+Then specify a hash of aliases for the `node['rackspace_postfix']['aliases']` attribute.

 Arrays are supported as alias values, since postfix supports comma separated values per alias, simply specify your alias as an array to use this handy feature.